luckson1024/waitlistJS/docs/DEPLOYMENT.md

 ## 3. MySQL Database

 - Create a MySQL database in the InfinityFree control panel.
+- Import the schema from `database/myzuwa_schema.sql` using phpMyAdmin.
-- Update `.env` in Laravel with your DB credentials.
+- Update `.env` in Laravel with your DB credentials and SSL options if available.

 ## 4. .htaccess and Routing